Shenghongzhong/founder-and-coder/README.md

 Most importantly, I read an article from productivity guru.
 A single creative project that changes your life should be and will be always coming from free-will rather than external obligations.

 So learning web dev thing is more like to be creative as they are focuing on front-end development.
 How can I use my creativity to solve problems?
 How can I create my own technology?

+## Projects

+### Project 1 : Hobby Page

+The difficult part of this project isn't technical but rather design perspective.
+My strategy is to analyse requirements first before I do any other things, although I have some basic HTML and CSS skills.
+I'm always stuck in the design part.

+I guess many people will just rush to finish but my motivation of doing the application isn't FINISH.
+Because it's quite interesting and some requirements make me intrigued.
+For example,

+> *The page is visually interesting, for example with borders or colours*

+What does it even mean?
+Visually interesting can be anything.
+I cooked cauliflower chickpeas potatoes curry for my girfriend and she said it could've been better with a bit more salt but to me the level of saltness was about right.
+Persoanlly, I don't understand how colour works.

+I just realised that there are so many design elements you need to think about.
+Shape, font, line, layout.
+In combination